dlimiter/dlimiter.github.io/_recipes/aran-tibi-pita.md

 - 80g wholemeal flour
 - 1½ tsp yeast (7g)
 - 2 tsp salt
-- 1 tsp sugar
 - 1 tbsp olive oil
 - 160ml water
 ---

-Mix bread flour and salt together in a bowl

-In a separate bowl mix the sugar, water, olive oil, and yeast.
-Leave this aside for 5-10 mins and wait for bubbles to appear.
+Mix bread flour and salt together in a bowl.
+In a separate bowl mix the water, olive oil, and yeast.

 Mix the wet ingredients into the dry to form a rough dough.
 Knead for four minutes slowly and once everything is mixed knead this for another four minutes but faster than the first time.